Heligmosomoides polygyrus: Pathogenicity

 Upon infection with H. polygyrus, innate and adaptive host immune responses are generated to prevent the establishment of the parasite in the gut.
 A strong wound-healing immune response (Th2-type) associated with intestinal pathology is mounted.
 Similar to other roundworm infections, Th2 immunity focuses on eliminating the parasite or confining it to minimize host damage.

-Mucus secreted by goblet cells of the intestine acts as the first line of defense, hence increases in goblet cell number are a major observable change during H. polygyrus infection.
-Macrophages are activated through Th2 cytokines and they are important in parasite clearance by increase intestinal motility and to induce fibrosis and healing.
+Mucus secreted by goblet cells of the intestine acts as the first line of defense, hence increases in goblet cell number are a major observable change during H. p. bakeri infection.
+Macrophages activated through Th2 cytokines play an important role in parasite clearance by increasing intestinal motility and inducing fibrosis and healing.
 These immune cells are also important in granuloma formation.
 This is a defensive response by the host to trap the parasite and minimize its damage to the gut.
-In addition, these cells are important in increasing contractions of the gut wall, which facilitates worm expulsion.
+These cells also play a role in increasing contractions of the gut wall, which facilitates worm expulsion.
 The spleen, mesenteric lymph nodes, Peyer’s patches, and lamina propria lymphocytes induce a strong Th2 immune response by producing different cytokines (Interleukin 3, IL4, IL5, IL9, IL10, and IL13), which are important in controlling and expelling worms.
 These cytokines aid in generating CD4 T helper 2 effector cells necessary for adaptive immune responses against the parasite.
 In addition, costimulatory signals via CD80 and CD86 have also be shown important in mounting a Th2 immune response and producing immunoglobulin E (IgE).
 In the humoral arm of immunity, parasite-specific IgG1 plays a greater role in protection during infection, and IgA has been shown to have a minor effect.
-IgM and IgE have not been shown to be important in H. polygyrus protection.
+IgM and IgE have not been shown to be important in H. p. bakeri protection.